devanshalok/Front-end-components/Theory/HTML concepts.md

 11. **What is the difference between HTML and HTML5?**
     - This question is the same as Question 4, so the answer is already provided above.

-Let me know if you need further clarification or have more questions!